Saiga1105/Scan-to-BIM-CVPR-2024/README.md

 We split the process into two steps, a **Detection** and a **Reconstruction** step.
 Each step is explained below.
 First, we start with the instance segmentation of the columns, walls and doors classes.

-1. Semantic Segmentation: PTV3+PPT is an excellent baseline model for unstructured points clouds such as walls and column.
+- Item 1 Semantic Segmentation: PTV3+PPT is an excellent baseline model for unstructured points clouds such as walls and column.
 However, it doesn't do instance segmentation and thus a clustering must be implemented to achieve an instance segmentation.
+    - Subitem 1.1 qsdfsdq

 2. Instance Segmentation: We can also try to directly compute instances.
 Good baseline models for intance segmentation OneFormer3D, Mask3D, and PBNet.